 The COVID-19 pandemic has posed many challenges for the facilities management sector.
 Not only have managers been required to continuously adapt their working practices, but the past year has also seen the role change to become more prominent and even shift from an operational to a strategic level.

 Pandemic or no pandemic, it is up to the managers and their teams to keep operations running smoothly, even when no one is permitted in the building – this includes specifying uninterruptible power protection.

 Now is a time when managers will be analysing the impact of the pandemic, the latest national lockdown measures and planning for post-lockdown.
-It is more important than ever for managers to be identifying and working with suppliers that can offer a flexible and pragmatic approach.
-Kohler Uninterruptible Power (KUP) has been working with its customers throughout the pandemic on a fully flexible basis, rescheduling installations and visits in accordance with the changing Government rules, and offering 24/7 engineer support.
+It is more important than ever for managers to be identifying and working with UPS suppliers that can offer a flexible and pragmatic approach.
+KOHLER Uninterruptible Power (KUP) has been working with its customers throughout the pandemic on a fully flexible basis, rescheduling UPS installations and visits in accordance with the changing Government rules, and offering 24/7 engineer support.

-To find out more about KUP’s range of modular UPS systems and maintenance programmes, please get in touch by calling 01256 386700.
+To find out more about KUP’s range of modular UPS systems and UPS maintenance programmes, please get in touch by calling 01256 386700.

 Originally posted in FMJ, February 2021